Policy and Procedure Name:

 the policy number and NCCI classification code or job description;

-rejection.
-If the CSS is unable to obtain this over the phone and the
+CSS is unable to obtain this over the phone and the MCO has not already secured

-information has not already been secured by the MCO, the CSS must send the Employer
+the information, the CSS must send the Employer Certification Request

 d.
 Request